 ESSA professionals have a duty of care to clients.
 The resources on this page explain this duty of care and what individuals need to show to be accredited, act professionally and stay accredited.

 The professional standards describes the knowledge and skills expected of entry level exercise and sports science professionals.

 The standards are targeted to people wanting to gain accreditation.
 They are also a guide for developing courses that lead to accreditation.

-The ES Standards aim to guide development of exercise science courses that lead to an Australian Qualification Framework (AQF) Level 7 Bachelor Degree qualification. see Education Providers
+The AES Standards aim to guide development of exercise science courses that lead to an Australian Qualification Framework (AQF) Level 7 Bachelor Degree qualification. see Education Providers

 ESSA may accredit people with an appropriate qualification and who meet the ESSA Exercise Science Standards as an Accredited Exercise Scientist (AES).